shifasomji/nn-proposal/index.md

 Classifying breast cancer tissue images as cancerous or benign is an essential part of breast cancer research and diagnosis.
 Often, this classification is done by hand, despite the fact that classifying by hand takes a lot of time and can be inaccurate.
 Additionally, cancer tissue images can look very different depending on the image, furthur complicating classification efforts.
 These factor led us to try and develop a neural network to classify breast cancer tissue images as benign or malignant, with the hope of achieving similar accuracy to human classification (We should see if there is a stat for how accurate humans are).

 There are many existing approaches to this problem, which we hope to build off of.
 A [paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0177544) titled *Classification of breast cancer histology images using Convolutional Neural Networks* uses a convolutional neural network to classify breast cancer.
 This paper uses breast biopsy images.
 They extracted features, mostly features about a single nucleus like its color, shape, and density.
-They performed binary classification (arcinoma and non-carcinoma) which had an accuracy of 83.3%, and additionally they classified in four classes (normal tissue, benign lesion, in situ carcinoma and invasive carcinoma) which had an accuracy of 77.8%.
+They performed binary classification (carcinoma and non-carcinoma) which had an accuracy of 83.3%, and additionally they classified in four classes (normal tissue, benign lesion, in situ carcinoma and invasive carcinoma) which had an accuracy of 77.8%.

 A [paper](https://academic.oup.com/jnci/article/111/9/916/5307077?login=true) titled *Stand-Alone Artificial Intelligence for Breast Cancer Detection in Mammography: Comparison With 101 Radiologists* compared the performance of radiologists to that of an AI system in detecting breast cancer.
 The AI system used deep learning convolutional networks, feature classifiers, and image analysis algorithms to detect calcification and soft tissue lesions.
 Based on the presence of these features, the likelihood of cancer was determined.
 They found that the AI system performed about as well as the radiologists, although they did mention that such a system requires further investigation.